 .
 Utah drivers who don’t maintain continuous coverage pay an average of 7% more than those with five or more years of insurance history.

-Video: Cheap Auto Insurance in UT
+Video: Cheap Auto Insurance in Utah

 Methodology for Selecting the Cheapest Auto Insurance in UT